 “Up in dolphin heaven, here’s the thing,” Quinn and Pooley’s tribute opens, “Change your dorsal fin for angel’s wings."

-Fungie was first reported missing in October and sadly hasn't been seen since, in a story that has gripped the hearts of Irish people around the world.
+Fungie was first reported missing in October 2020 and sadly hasn't been seen since.
+The loss of Fungie is a story that gripped the hearts of Irish people around the world.